 David has held the position of Director Finance and Administration of United Herzlia Schools for the past 27 years wherein his remit is supporting teaching and learning for the 10 schools which provides education to children from preschool to High school.

-David has written numerous articles and presented at local and international conferences on school business management and has a passion for the further professionalization of school business management.
+David has written numerous articles and presented at conferences on school business management and has a passion for the further professionalization of school business management.

 In 2006, David’s voluntary work in international school business management in the Western Cape was recognized by Cameron Dugmore, MEC of the Western Cape, leading to David being awarded honorary membership of the Institute of Administrative Management.